Flamethr0wer/ArduinoDS4/README.md

 ### 4. Iterate

-As your board is now the "as PS4 controller" version, it will not show up on the Tools > Ports menu like it used to.
+As your board is now the "____ as PS4 controller" version, it will not show up on the Tools > Ports menu like it used to.
 This is a side effect of having it appear as a PS4 Controller.

 Do not fear!
 It is still possible to upload the image, you just need to try this one easy trick.